 - Spenders can return unused tokens to owners, using the “allowance” function.

 While very well documented and implemented overall, the ERC 20 standard has a bug, and this has already burnt tokens worth millions of US dollars.
-The “transfer” function only allows you to send tokens to another owner, i.e. EOA account.
+The “transfer” function only allows you to send tokens to another owner, i.e., an EOA account.

-This burns those tokens forever, and you can’t retrieve them.
+This trait burns those tokens permanently, and you can’t retrieve them.
 Several users have used the wrong function to send tokens to smart contracts and lost their tokens for good!

-An Ethereum developer who goes by the Reddit user-name “Dexaran” proposed the EIP 223 with a solution to this ERC 20 bug.
-Before comparing ERC 20 vs ERC 223 vs ERC 777, I will explain his proposal first.
+An Ethereum developer who goes by the Reddit username “Dexaran” proposed the EIP 223 with a solution to this ERC 20 bug.

 The ERC223 token standard is still a draft, and the Ethereum community hasn’t implemented it yet.
 It proposes the following solution: